Madtrash

 Drywall: Accommodates around 1,950–2,650 square feet of drywall with thickness between 1/2 and 5/8 inches, enough for a larger home renovation project.

 This dumpster size is great for projects like basement cleanouts, bathroom remodels, and landscaping work that generates a moderate amount of debris.
-Find out which projects are ideal for a 20-yard dumpster rental.
+For more insights, check out projects that are suitable for a 20-yard dumpster rental.

 30-Yard Dumpster